 Each substance has its own withdrawal symptoms that are caused by the body.
 Heroin, alcohol, opioid medications, and benzodiazepines all have different withdrawal effects.

 The first step of any medically assisted detox is for the doctors to give the patient a medical assessment to help create a plan based on this person’s needs.
 During the assessment, the medical professional will get information on the person’s medical history and other details about their addiction.
 Then the medical team will develop a personalized detox plan.

-After the drugs and alcohol in the person’s system are reduced, the person will then begin the withdrawal process.
-It can vary in severity depending on the substance and how long the person was addicted to it.
+The withdrawal process can vary in severity depending on the substance and how long the person was addicted to it.
 Each detox can be different regardless if the person has gone through withdrawal previously.

 In addition to the physical withdrawal symptoms discussed above, the person may experience psychological withdrawal symptoms such as:

 Even more severe withdrawal symptoms, including seizures, hallucinations, and delirium, require medical intervention.
 To cope with these symptoms, the medical team gives controlled medication to help relieve the severity of the symptoms.
 This medication can also help ease anxiety and depression, along with helping the person get sufficient amounts of sleep.
 The medical team will monitor vitals and make sure the person’s system is working properly.

 The most important part of detox care is the around-the-clock support.
 It’s important for the person to have compassionate and supportive care to have a successful detox period.
 It gives them the best chance for a positive outcome.

 Therefore, each person should be carefully monitored 24 hours a day throughout the process.